DikshithaAkula/NYCovidDatabase/README.md

 -> 62 Tables are created, loaded and updated in the database for the 62 counties in NY state.

+-> The program checks if the table is already created, else creates a new table

+-> Next the program either inserts the record into the table or updates the already present record.
+While updating it checks if there are any changes in the matching record.
+If there are no changes in the record, it simply skips to the next record.
+This way we are updating the loaddate of the new/updated records only.

+-> An errorLogFile_datetime.txt is created whenever an error is thrown while inserting or updating records.
+All the other errors are added to this file.
+The program does not stop execution when errors are thrown.

 -> Comments are provided in the main.py file along with the code.

 Source data url - https://health.data.ny.gov/api/views/xdss-u53e/rows.json?accessType=DOWNLOAD